Author: Yuresh

 The Most Common Mistakes I See in Podcast Production (and How to Avoid Them)

-As a podcast editor with years of experience, I’ve worked with shows of all sizes new creators launching their very first episode to seasoned hosts looking to polish their production.
-One thing I’ve noticed: many podcasts fail not because of bad ideas, but because of avoidable production mistakes.
+As a podcast editor with years of experience, I’ve worked with shows of all sizes, from new creators launching their very first episode to seasoned hosts looking to polish their production.
+One thing I’ve noticed: many podcasts fail not because of bad ideas, but because of common avoidable production mistakes.

-Here are the mistakes I see most often, and how you can steer clear of them:
+Here are the common mistakes I see most often, and how you can steer clear of them:

 1. Poor Audio Quality